verko8i/uwazi/docs/Organise-your-collection.md

+# Organise your collection
-# Open and view a document
+## Open and view a document

 In the library section, you will find your entire document collection.
 Each document or entity will be displayed in this library as a _card_.
 To open and view the full document, you can either: